priyankash-citrix/openshift-operators/netscaler-operator/helm-charts/netscaler-observability-exporter/README.md

    - To enable Elasticsearch endpoint for transactions, set elasticsearch.enabled to true and server to the elasticsearch endpoint like `elasticsearch.default.svc.cluster.local:9200`.
 Default value for Elasticsearch endpoint is `elasticsearch:9200`.

-   - To enable Kafka endpoint for transactions, set kafka.enabled to true, kafka.broker to kafka broker IPs, kafka.topic, and kafka.dataFormat .
+   - To enable Kafka endpoint for transactions, set coe.kafka.enabled to true, coe.kafka.broker to kafka broker IPs, kafka.topic, and kafka.dataFormat .
 Default value for kafka topic is `HTTP`.
 Default value for kafka.dataFormat is `AVRO`.

    - To enable Timeseries data upload in prometheus format, set timeseries.enabled to true.
 Currently Prometheus is the only timeseries endpoint supported.